avaxman/INFOMGP-Practical1/README.md

 ##Scope

 The basic scenario is limited in scope to convex objects, and includes no air resistance or friction.
-The environment loads scenes that describe a set of objects, and their positions in space, and the world contains a big, immobile, and heavy plate on which the objects fall.
+The environment loads scenes that describe a set of objects, and their positions in space.
+The world contains a big, immobile, and heavy plate on which the objects fall.
 There are no ambient forces in the basic setting other than gravity.

 The environment is already configured to run in a time loop, where it integrates movement and detects collisions in each step.
 Collisions are limited to a single point per object, and in case of more, one point is chosen (this might lead to mildly non-physical behavior).

 The practical includes the following basic mandatory requirements:

 1. For every time step, integrate the accelerations (linear and angular) into velocities, and the velocities into positions and orientations.
-Use an *Euler forward scheme*, as learned in class **(Lecture 5).
-This requires changing both the position of the COM by the linear velocity, and the orientation by the angular velocity (Lecture 3). the time step difference $\Delta t$ is given by the GUI, and controllable by the menu.
+Use an *Euler forward scheme*, as learned in class **(Lecture 5)**.
+This requires changing both the position of the COM by the linear velocity, and the orientation by the angular velocity **(Lecture 3)**. the time step difference $\Delta t$ is given by the GUI, and controllable by the menu.
 <br />
-2. For every time step, resolve interpenetration (Lecture 4) *linearly*.
-The means, given the penetration point, depth, and normal, move the objects apart linearly so they are only tangent.
+2. For every time step, resolve interpenetration **(Lecture 4)** *linearly*.
+That means that, given the penetration point, depth, and normal, move the objects apart linearly so they are only tangent.
 You may assume there is a single point of contact, and not required to solve multiple interpenetrations in the iterative manner.
 <br />
-3. For every time step, resolve the collision by assigning opposite impulses to two colliding objects, and correcting their velocities instantenously (Lecture 4).
+3. For every time step, resolve the collision by assigning opposite impulses to two colliding objects, and correcting their velocities instantenously **(Lecture 4)**.
 This will change both the linear and the angular velocities.
 The environment computes the inverse inertia tensor for you in the original orientation of the object (as appears in the file), and around its COM.

 See below for details on where to do all that in the code.